loleik/6502-emu/README.md

 ## Notes
 This is not an emulator of any specific system, so things like the amount of memory may seem strange and not align with any specific system.
 I may use this as a core for some other emulator later but this repository is just for 6502 emulation.

-I have put in a simple solution for reset vectors and such for now.
-Later I will probably write a proper machine language monitor or something, as it does sound  very interesting to do.

 Some resources I am finding helpful:
 * [Nesdev 6502 Reference](https://www.nesdev.org/obelisk-6502-guide/), this has resources for instructions, address modes, flags, etc.
 * [Masswerk 6502 Instruction Reference](https://www.masswerk.at/6502/6502_instruction_set.html), similar to the Nesdev resource but written by someone else.